Acid3: Internet Explorer

 Microsoft said that Acid3 did not agree with the goal of Internet Explorer 8 and that IE8 would improve only some of the standards being tested by Acid3.
 IE8 scored 20/100, which is much worse than all relevant competitors at the time of Acid3's release, and had some problems with rendering the Acid3 test page.
 On 18 November 2009, the Internet Explorer team posted a blog entry about the early development of Internet Explorer 9 from the PDC presentation, showing that an internal build of the browser could score 32/100.

 Throughout 2010, several public Developer Previews improved Internet Explorer 9's test scores from 55/100 (on 16 March) to 95/100 (as of 4 August).
 Dean Hachamovich, general manager of the IE team, argued that striving for 100/100 on the Acid3 test is neither necessary, nor desirable.
 He claimed that the two Acid3 failures related to features (SVG fonts and SMIL animation) that were "in transition".

-IE's successor, Microsoft Edge, displays a score of 97/100 under version 109.
+In Internet Explorer 11, it scores a 100/100 on the Acid3 test.
+Microsoft Edge, which uses the Blink browser engine, displays a score of 97/100 under version 109.